 ▶ Last Boot HDD Only Except for the previous boot drive, all SATA devices are disabled before the OS boot process completes.
+(Default) All SATA devices are functional in the operating system and during the POST.

 This item is configurable only when Fast Boot is set to Enabled or Ultra Fast.